Hobospider132/MahiruMate/README.md

 - Your specific operating system (Windows 7, Windows 10, Windows 11, etc)
 - What you were doing when she disappeared
 - What your system specifications are

+# I'm a little worried, a single standalone exe?
+I did this to make the program easier to use for those who are not as technically capable.
+The exe installs nor downloads ***ANYTHING*** to the users computer.
+It is fully portable amd lightweight

 # What does it do currently?
 - Can play pong